Alan Missen: Communist Party referendum

 Robert Menzies was elected as the first Liberal Prime Minister of Australia in 1949 on a platform that included outlawing the Communist Party of Australia.
 In 1951 the Menzies Government called a referendum to provide the Commonwealth with the constitutional power to implement its policy.
 Alan Missen and a small group of other Liberal Party members opposed the referendum proposal.
 Missen's opinion piece in The Argus newspaper caused a furore in the Liberal Party.
 In a scathing critique of the referendum proposal, he poses the following rhetorical question: "Have we so little faith in our ability to defeat Communism in a free encounter that we must employ totalitarian methods against them?"
 The Liberal Party's Victorian Division voted to suspend Missen as vice-president of the Young Liberal and Country Movement.
 The referendum proposal was narrowly defeated, a major setback for the Menzies Government.
 Missen's defiant position on the Communist referendum caused him to be overlooked for Liberal preselection for the next two decades.

 Marriage

 Missen was engaged to Mollie Anchen, school teacher, in 1962.
 They met through the Debaters' Association of Victoria.
-Missen was the Association's president from 1958–1960.
+Missen was the Association's president from 1958 to 1960.
 Former Labor Senator John Button debated against both and rated Missen as very good "but not half as good as Mollie, who was terrifying – really!"
 The Missens married in 1963.